 Planned Activities Structurally unsound and uninhabitable structures will be removed for the safety and security of the surrounding neighborhoods.
 Sidewalks, and sewer lines will be replaced as needed for community safety.

 5 Project Name Administration

 Target Area City of Leavenworth

 Goals Supported Program Administration

 Needs Addressed

 Funding CDBG: \$ 68,018

 Description Management of all projects and their activities including monitoring, compliance, reporting, environmental review, and closeout.
 This activity includes Fair Housing activities and planning studies for compliance of programs.

-Target Date 6/30/2025 6/30/2025
+Target Date 6/30/2025

 Estimate the number and type of families that will benefit from the proposed activities Program Delivery

-• Project will occur within the corporate limits of the City of Leavenworth unless travel is required.
+Location DescriptionProject will occur within the corporate limits of the City of Leavenworth required.
+Project will occur within the corporate limits of the City of Leavenworth unless travel is required.

 Planned Activities Administration of CDBG projects and Fair Housing activities.